awesomeeng/awesome-log/README.md

 The `fields` configuration property is a comma delimited string of each field name.
 Order is irrelevant as the formatter you choose will dictate its own ordering.

+The default fields are `timestamp,pid,system,text,args`.
+If your `NODE_ENV` environment variable is set to `prod` or `production` the default fields will omit `system` to encourage better performance on production environments.

 The following fields are available:
  - **timestamp**: The current time, in UTC.
  - **level**: The log level for this particular log entry.